PaulaRondao/PaulaRondao/README.md

 ### Hello 👋

-🌱 I am currently learning web development and all the specificities related to accessibility, eco-design..
+🌱 I'm currently learning web development and all the specificities related to accessibility, eco-design..

+🔭 I'm also learning to work with different languages, frameworks and tools

+🔍 Looking for a 12 months apprenticeship everywhere in France, starting on February 2024

 💬 Don't hesitate to come and look at the projects I participated in as part of my training and those I work on in my personal time.